joshbegley/nyt-latest/README.md

 `With all eyes on the sole survivor of Air India Flight 171, aviation insiders say that in an air catastrophe, “all bets are off” and seat choice matters little.`\
 https://nytimes.com/2025/06/13/travel/safest-seat-airplane.html

-**The presence of federal agents prompts fears among fan ahead of big soccer matches.**\
+**The presence of federal agents prompts fears among fans ahead of big soccer matches.**\
 `By Patricia Mazzei`\
 https://nytimes.com/live/2025/06/13/us/la-protests-trump-ice/the-presence-of-federal-agents-prompts-fan-fears-ahead-of-big-soccer-matches